-Many first-time orthodontic patients will have questions about various treatment methods, procedures and how their treatment will impact their oral health.
-Here are 10 commonly asked questions our Thornhill dentists have received from patients.
+If you're a new orthodontics patient you are bound to have questions about various treatment methods, procedures and how these treatments will impact your oral health.
+Today, our Thornhill orthodontists answer 10 of the most commonly asked questions from our patients.

 1. What is orthodontic treatment, and what does it entail?

-Some patients have dental irregularities that require orthodontic treatment.
-These can be caused by genetics, injuries or accidents, environmental factors, improper positioning of your teeth or jaw, or other circumstances.
+Many people have dental irregularities that can be corrected with orthodontic treatment.
+These irregularities can be caused by genetics, injuries or accidents, environmental factors, improper positioning of your teeth or jaw, or other circumstances.

 Malocclusion is the umbrella term for all of these irregularities, including crooked or crowded teeth, teeth that may be excessively spaced or have gaps between them, and impacted teeth.

-The remedy for this is orthodontic treatment, which can help straighten your teeth.
+The remedy for these various issues is orthodontic treatment, which can help straighten your teeth and correct bite misalignments.
 Treatment may involve a few different approaches depending on your needs.
-Your dentist will likely recommend one of these options:
+Your orthodontist will likely recommend one of these options:

 - Traditional metal braces